ngoclinhng/forum-backend/README.md

   - The time complexity to fetch data is linear (in terms of `OFFSET`).
 This is unaffordable when the number of items (threads/posts) is large.

-To overcome the shortcomings of `absinthe_relay`, we implement a [custom connection](lib/yojee_web/resolvers/connection.ex).
+To overcome the shortcomings of `absinthe_relay`, we implemented a [custom connection](lib/yojee_web/resolvers/connection.ex).
 It uses the encoded id as the cursor and fetches data using the combination of `WHERE`, `ORDER_BY` and `LIMIT` (e.g., `WHERE id > 10 ORDER BY id DESC LIMIT 5`).